-- LMP1: Only drivers rated as "platinum", "gold" or "silver" are allowed. - LMP2: There must be at least one Gentlemen Driver ("bronze" or "silver") in the driver squad. - GTE Am: For the amateur GT class entries, only one "platinum" or "gold" driver is allowed per car.
+- LMP1: Only drivers rated as "platinum", "gold" or "silver" are allowed. - LMP2: There must be at least one Gentlemen Driver ("silver" or "bronze") in the driver squad. - GTE PRO: No restrictions for the driver line up - GTE AM: For the amateur GT class entries, only one "platinum" or "gold" driver is allowed per car.

 The drivers have to take care themselves about their rating.
-They have to send a request for categorization together with their race driver cv and credentials at least 15 days prior to each race to the A.C.O. - together with a juicy administrative fee of 450,- Euro!
+They have to send a request for categorization together with their race driver cv and credentials at least 15 days prior to each race to the A.C.O. - together with a juicy administrative fee of €450!
 In case of a last minute driver change, e.g. at the beginning of a race weekend, the race stewards will categorize a driver.